Hands-on Gear Review

 The DeLorme PN-60W, $600, is a medium sized, fully featured handheld hiking GPS that pairs with an inReach satellite communicator for two way text messaging anywhere on the planet.

-The DeLorme Flotation Case, $20, for inReach SE and Explorer.
+The DeLorme Flotation Case, $20, for inReach SE and Explorer, will keep your gadget afloat.

 — Chris McNamara